Religion and the Internet: New religious movements

 Many new religious movements have websites.
 A website of the Church of Scientology, for example, allows visitors to take an online personality test (the Oxford Capacity Analysis); however, to review the full results of this test, one has to make an appointment to meet a church representative in person.
 There has also been a series of legal battles—sometimes referred to as Scientology versus the Internet—concerning the publishing of esoteric teachings such as the "space opera" and, more specifically, Xenu.

 According to Stephen O'Leary of the University of Southern California, the Falun Gong's Internet awareness was an important factor in its ability to organize unauthorized demonstrations in the People's Republic of China.
 The group's leader, Li Hongzhi, was able to use the Internet to coordinate the movement, although he currently lives in New York.

 There are various religious movements that have used the Internet extensively and this has been studied by academics, in the field of sociology of religion.
 Examples cited by Adam Possamai, of the University of Western Sydney, include Jediism and Matrixism.
 Possamai uses the term 'hyper-real religion' to describe these religions mixed with popular culture, arguing that they are part of the consumer logic of late capitalism and are enhanced by the growing use of the internet.

+Cybersectarianism

+Virtual religion

+David Chidester wrote in his 2005 book Authentic Fakes, that "If it were possible to trace a genealogy of virtual religions on the Internet, it would probably begin with Discordianism."
+According to J. Christian Greer, this study was published just at the time Discordianism had transformed itself from a parody religion to a new religious movement.
+When the Yahoo search engine categorized Discordianism as a parody religion, in May 2001 Discordians started an email campaign to get their religion reclassified.
+Three weeks after this protest was started, Yahoo moved Discordianism to "Entertainment—Religion—Humor", which some Discordians found more acceptable.
+David G. Robertson writes in the 2016 book Fiction, Invention and Hyper-reality that: